InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - Double click the debug node, then change output to "complete msg object"
 - Deploy your changes and press the button, you should now see more information about the message

-Now lets connect you relay into the flow.
+Now let's connect you relay into the flow.
 - Drag a Home Assistant "Call Service" node into the flow and configure it:
     - Name: Relay
     - Domain: switch